Where Are They Now?

 Park Playhouse is proud of the many talented actors, musicians, directors, designers and other staff members who have worked with us in Washington Park and then gone on to work on other exciting projects.
 Here’s a look at just a few members of the Park Playhouse family who have gone to great things in the world of arts & entertainment…

 Charles Franklin, who played Link in our 2012 production of Hairspray and was a student of Park Playhouse II, was featured in the Broadway company of The Bridges of Madison County and the Broadway cast of Book of Mormon.
 He also appeared in the 2015 Concert of Parade, and received rave reviews.
 "The newcomer [...] is, easily, one of the best undiscovered voices in musical theatre." - Michael Gioia at Playbill.com.
 He recently played Dickon in The Secret Garden with Shakespeare Theatre Company and was seen in City Center's ENCORES Big River as Tom Sawyer.
 Currently on Broadway as Rodger Davies in Tina.

 Gabriella Pizzolo, a stand-out as Tinkerbell in 2013's Shrek, has starred as the title role of Matilda in Broadway’s Matilda: The Musical and in the Tony Award Winning musical Fun Home as Young Alison.
 She is featured in the recent Lifetime remake of Beaches as a young Idina Menzel and appeared on Stranger Things as Suzie.

-Sharrod Y. Williams, a dynamic dancer in our 2012 Season in the productions of Cabaret and Hairspray, has been seen on stage at the MUNY in St. Louis in their 2015 Season and on stages around the country in the National Tours of A Chorus Line and Bring It On, and in the Chicago company of Hamilton.
-He made is Broadway debut in Tuck Everlasting, was featured as Pouncival in the Broadway revival of Cats, and in New York City Center's ENCORES Grand Hotel.
+Sharrod Y. Williams, a dynamic dancer in our 2012 Season in the productions of Cabaret and Hairspray, has been seen on stage at the MUNY in St. Louis in their 2015 Season and 100th Anniversary presentation and on stages around the country in the National Tours of A Chorus Line and Bring It On, and in the Chicago company of Hamilton.
+He made is Broadway debut in Tuck Everlasting, was featured as Pouncival in the Broadway revival of Cats, and in New York City Center's ENCORES’ Grand Hotel and Tommy.